gpittarelli/umd-lpc1769/README.md

     command, however that will flash the entire image to the chip again, which may take a while for projects with large compiled binaries.

+If using makefiles, these are directly accessible as `make lst`, etc. run in the root directory of the desired project.

 Command Overview
 ------